-The drawback is related to time efficiency again (we had that little trouble up with bubble wraps), it can take time to measure and cut it, if the paper isn’t pre-cut.
+The drawback is related to time efficiency again (we had a little trouble back with the bubble wrap), as it can take time to measure and cut it, if not already done.

-Besides the packaging materials we covered, surely there are other, more creative options to keep your products safe and sound inside the box.
-These are merely suggestions, feel free to expand this list further on.
+Besides the packaging materials we covered, there are other, more creative options to keep your products safe and sound inside the box.
+These are merely our suggestions, so feel free to expand this list further on.

 Additionally, try blending your company’s branding and design with inner packaging, to use the best of that potential marketing tool.